andrehtissot/cordova-plugin-firebase-extended-notification/README.md

   }
 }
 ```

+The openApp feature will not work on Android 10 due to added restrictions: https://developer.android.com/guide/components/activities/background-starts

 #### Channels for Android 8+
 From the version 1.9.0 on, it's possible to define in which notification channel the notification will be linked to: